rickyparada6/ACD19/README.md

 guys can figure out how to auto-re-number in windows, that would be great (extra credit!).

-Also, can you add your nice notes from the readme in the "Primitive Master Sub....'s" repository and add them to this readme once they are renumbered.
+Also, can you add your nice notes from the readme in the "Primitive Master Sub....'s" repository to this readme once the labs are renumbered.

 txt me if you have any questions.